 Further elements of the author’s life are also apparent in the construction of the fellow protagonists, Antoine and Karel.
-Antoine, for example, recites poetry by René Char to Franca, resonating with Semprun’s own connection to this poet as an epigraph to the narrative, but also to liberation and thus to Laurence in Paris (L’Écriture, pp. 1056 and pp. 1557).
+Antoine, for example, recites poetry by René Char to Franca, resonating with Semprun’s own connection to this poet, a quotation from whose work serves as an epigraph to the narrative, but also to liberation and thus to Laurence in Paris (L’Écriture, pp. 105–6 and pp. 155–7).
 Like Semprun, Karel is initially blind to the similarities of the two totalitarianisms – that of Hitler in 1938 and that of Stalin ten years later – and their ‘apogée macabre en Tchécoslovaquie’ (La Montagne, p.
 214).
 Karel’s childhood home also recalls Semprun’s own family home in Madrid as it is often evoked in his memoirs, with the paternal library, and particularly the odour of this room – ‘odeur d’encaustique, de cuir, de papier imprimé – odeur d’encre, de colle, dense et fruitée, presque forestière’ (La Montagne, p.
 213) – reappearing in the description of this room in Adieu: ‘L’odeur du cuir, du papier, du tabac blond’.
 The maternal ‘chambre conjugale et mortuaire’ which was locked up after the death of Semprun’s mother so that the children could not enter, is also a part of Karel’s childhood memories: ‘l’ancienne chambre à coucher de sa mère, morte alors qu’il avait trois ans.
-Oskar Kepela, son père, l’avait conservée telle qu’elle était au moment de cette disparition’ (La Montagne, pp. 21314).
+Oskar Kepela, son père, l’avait conservée telle qu’elle était au moment de cette disparition’ (La Montagne, pp. 213–14).
 As a process of sense-making, fictional storytelling in La Montagne is thus a self-reflexive and dialogical process of intellectual, emotional and experiential understanding.
-Semprun’s self-investment in the novel suggests a sense of reflection – upon memories and characteristics – that develops his own sense of self-understanding
+However, the integration of autobiographical indexes is not, as scholarship often seems to suggest, the essential element to be extracted from Semprun’s fiction.
+Rather, the presentation of autobiographical fact as fiction serves as a valuable reminder of the ways in which fiction can help us to make sense – or not – of fact.
+Semprun’s self-investment in the novel suggests a sense of reflection – upon memories and characteristics – that develops his own sense of self-understanding, but it also highlights the need to deviate from straightforward autobiography in order to expose the complexities and crises faced by communication and understanding.